80+ Google Reviews for the Law Firm of Kevin P. Sheerin

 Podcast: www.newyorkcivilservicelawattorneypodcast.com

-The Law Office of Kevin P. Sheerin is Proud to Announce…
+70+ Google Reviews for The Law Firm of Kevin P. Sheerin

-If you failed your NYPD Psychological Evaluation or have been disqualified for any reason and would like to schedule a free consultation, please contact Kevin Sheerin at 516 248 0040.
+If you failed your NYPD Psychological Evaluation or have been disqualified for any reason and would like to schedule a free consultation, feel free to contact Kevin Sheerin at 516.248.0040.

 Email: kevin@sheerinlaw.com